Trust Semantics Distillation for Collaborator Selection via Memory-Augmented Agentic AI: Introduction

-The second challenge lies in the difficulty of effectively assessing the trust semantics of collaborators due to the complexity of the collected trust-related data.
-These data are gathered from many devices, exhibiting multi-source and heterogeneous characteristics that require extremely complex processing, including consistency verification, feature alignment, and semantic fusion~\cite{10767305}.
-In addition, computational resource-related trust information must be analyzed in a task-specific context to accurately reflect a device's collaboration potential.
-Consequently, advanced trust modeling and reasoning tools are required to integrate multi-source heterogeneous data and interpret their trust semantic relationships, thus enabling effective extraction of device trust semantics.
-Large AI models (LAMs), with their powerful semantic understanding, multimodal data fusion, and reasoning capabilities, are well-suited for extracting critical insights from complex data~\cite{10638533}, making them promising tools for trust semantics extraction.
+The second challenge lies in accurately assessing the trust semantics of devices from the unstructured data collected with diverse quality.
+These data are gathered from a large number of devices and exhibit multi-source and heterogeneous characteristics, which necessitate complex processing operations, including consistency verification, feature alignment, and semantic fusion~\cite{10767305}.
+As a result, effective evaluation of trust semantics requires new mechanisms capable of leveraging heterogeneous information for precise semantic inference.
+Large AI models (LAMs), with their powerful semantic understanding, multimodal data fusion, and reasoning capabilities, are well-suited for extracting critical insights from complex data~\cite{10638533}, making them promising tools for trust semantics evaluation.

-The third challenge stems from the continuously evolving nature of both the collaborating system environment and task-specific requirements.
-Available resources on a device constantly fluctuate due to operational status and network conditions, which requires dynamic trust assessment mechanisms to capture these changes promptly for accurate evaluation results~\cite{10422726}.
+The third challenge arises from the continuous evolution of both the collaborative system environment and task-specific requirements.
+Device resources fluctuate over time due to changes in operational status and network conditions, which calls for dynamic trust evaluation mechanisms that can promptly capture such variations to ensure accurate assessment results~\cite{8897627}.
 Furthermore, task requirements may shift due to different objectives, necessitating adaptive trust evaluation for task-specific assessments of collaborators~\cite{10103199}.
-Leveraging their capabilities for continuous learning and autonomous adaptation, LAM-enabled agentic AI can perceive environmental changes, making them suitable for enabling dynamic trust evaluation in evolving collaborative systems.
+Owing to their capabilities in continuous learning and autonomous adaptation~\cite{11296817}, LAM-enabled agentic AI can effectively perceive environmental and task-level changes, making it suitable for enabling dynamic trust evaluation in evolving collaborative systems.

-To address the above challenges, this study proposes a novel task-specific trust semantics distillation (2TSD) model based on LAM-enabled agentic AI and a teacher-student agent architecture.
-The main contributions are summarized as follows.
+To address the above challenges, this study proposes a novel task-specific trust semantics distillation (TSD) model based on LAM-enabled agentic AI and a teacher-student agent architecture.
+The server-side teacher agent leverages comprehensive global data to extract task-specific trust semantics of potential collaborators for resource-constrained devices.
+Specifically, the distilled knowledge is transferred from the teacher agent to device-side student agents for lightweight collaborator selection.
+The main contributions of this paper are summarized as follows.